Advertiser Disclosure

 This appears to be a standard benefit among all Medallion tiers, but because it is listed as an official benefit, it’s worthwhile to briefly mention it here.

-According to Delta, “Save up to $300 per booking with Delta Vacations, even when booking with miles.
-And remember, you can earn up to 7,500 bonus miles per person with a flight and hotel package.”
+According to Delta, Silver Medallion members can save up to $300 per booking with Delta Vacations and earn up to 7,500 bonus miles per person with a flight and hotel package.

 Here is the schedule of savings, according to Delta:

-Again, this isn’t entirely that useful of a benefit, but it does offer some marginal savings should you decide to book through Delta Vacations.
+Again, this isn’t entirely that useful a benefit, but it does offer marginal savings should you decide to book through Delta Vacations.

 Luggage Tags ($10)

-Sometimes known as “brag tags,” Delta briefly discontinued the distribution of luggage tags to some Medallion members a few years ago, but they’re coming back now!
+Sometimes known as “brag tags,” Delta briefly discontinued the distribution of luggage tags to Medallion members a few years ago.
+But they’re coming back now!

 You’ll receive your Silver Medallion luggage tags in the mail, which you can proudly wear on your luggage, backpack, or anything else you travel with.

 This is a great marketing move by Delta and hardly costs them anything to do.
-With some of Delta’s most frequent flyers circumnavigating the world near-daily, they can display luggage tags on their bags for other travelers to see.
+With some of Delta’s most frequent flyers circumnavigating the world nearly daily, they can display luggage tags on their bags for other travelers to see.

 Reclaiming Status After a Life Event ($250)

 Reclaiming status is important so you can have access to better seats on your Delta flight.
-Image Credit: Delta Air Lines
+Image Credit: Greg Stone

 This is a really cool Medallion benefit, and while it won’t provide perks every day, it provides an invaluable benefit at a time when you probably need it the most.

-The “Reclaim My Status” is only available to Medallion members, so as a Silver Medallion, you can certainly partake.
+Reclaiming status is only possible for Medallion members, but, as a Silver Medallion, you can certainly partake.

 Let’s say you have an extraordinary life event — perhaps the birth of a child, a death in the family, having to change jobs, or something else that severely limits your travel.
-Delta will let you have your status back should you lose it due to an impacting life event.
+Delta will let you have your status back should you lose it because of a life event.

 There are a few important things to keep in mind.
-According to Delta, to be eligible, “You had Medallion Status during the previous Medallion year, but either lost it completely or moved to a lower Tier of Status.”
-This means that if you’re a Silver, you would have had Silver Medallion status for 1 year, then had an impacting life event, and then lost Silver Medallion status the following year.
+Members must have had Medallion status during the previous year and lost it or moved to a lower tier.
+This means that if you’re a Silver, you would have to have had Silver Medallion status for 1 year, then had an impacting life event, and then lost Silver Medallion status the following year.
 The Reclaim My Status benefit would help you get Silver Medallion status back.

-To do this, you need to have “documentation to verify a life event occurred which reduced your ability to travel (all life events will be considered).”
-This could be anything from a birth certificate, death certificate, new job contract, or some other proving paperwork.
+To do this, you need to have “documentation to verify a life event occurred which reduced your ability to travel (all life events will be considered),” according to Delta.
+This could be a birth certificate, death certificate, new job contract, or some other official paperwork.

-When you submit your Reclaim My Status request, you should do so at a time when you’re in a position to fly as much or more than the status you previously held.
-You’re going to be granted a 3-month period of the status you previously held, no strings attached, but will need to keep up certain requirements to have that status extended for the remainder of the year.
+When you submit your request, you should do so when you’re in a position to fly as much or more than the status you previously held.
+You’ll be granted 3 months of the status you previously held, no strings attached, but will need to keep up certain requirements to have that status extended for the remainder of the year.

-As a Silver Medallion, you must complete both a “fly” and “spend” portion to reclaim status:
+As a Silver Medallion, you must earn $1,250 MQDs during the qualifying period to reclaim status.

-There are some important dates you should keep in mind, however.
-According to Delta, if you enroll in Reclaim My Status between January 1, 2023, and December 31, 2023, and meet the required thresholds, your Medallion Status will be extended through January 31, 2025.
+There are some important dates you should keep in mind.
+According to Delta, if you enroll in Reclaim My Status between January 26, 2024, and December 31, 2024, and meet the required thresholds, your Medallion Status will be extended through January 31, 2026.

-Hot Tip: Reclaiming your status as a Silver Medallion probably isn’t worth it since it requires the least amount of flying and also comes with the least amount of benefits.
+Reclaiming your status as a Silver Medallion is probably not worth it, since it requires the least amount of flying and also comes with the fewest benefits.

 Final Thoughts

-Delta Silver Medallion status is certainly a good entry-level status and comes with a variety of perks for the occasional leisure traveler or business traveler.
-Throughout the course of the year, you’re looking at approximately $1,085 in value if you use each benefit.
+Delta Silver Medallion status is certainly a good entry-level status and comes with a variety of perks for the occasional leisure or business traveler.
+If you used each benefit, you’d see more than $1,100 in value throughout the year.

-Silver Medallions will get to experience complimentary upgrades, access to reservations agents before general members, and priority check-in privileges, among other benefits, making it very useful for enhancing the travel experience.
+Silver Medallions get complimentary upgrades, access to reservations agents before general members, and priority check-in privileges, among other benefits, which will enhance the travel experience.

 For rates and fees of Delta SkyMiles® Reserve American Express Card, click here.